oracle-livelabs/spatial-graph/spatial-python/start-jupyterlab/start-jupyterlab.md

       ```
     ![Start JupyterLab](images/start-jupyter-04.png)

+    The startup process is complete when you see "To access the server ..." followed by a file path and  URL.

+## Task 2: Verify access to JupyterLab

-5. Observe the JupyterLab URL including authentication token.
+1. Observe the JupyterLab URL including authentication token.
 Copy this URL and paste into a text editor.
     ![Start JupyterLab](images/start-jupyter-05.png)